-It is a fact that 100% of all people will die.
-But Term Life Insurance is based on the odds that the insured will, or won’t die, within a certain time period.
+While it’s true that everyone dies at some point, term life insurance is based on the odds that the insured will, or won’t, die within a certain time period.
 With the help of actuarial science, the insurance company statistically determines how many people will most probably die within a given time period.
-Furthermore, these actuarial statistics cover any given number of occupational and lifestyle habits, health issues, age or genetic factors which may, or may not, increase or decrease the life span of those applying for life insurance coverage.
-For this reason, the initial cost of Term is typically lower than permanent life insurance coverage because it is based on a specific time period, not an entire life time.
+Furthermore, these actuarial statistics cover a wide range of occupational and lifestyle habits, health issues, age, or genetic factors which may, or may not, increase or decrease the lifespan of those applying for life insurance coverage.
+For this reason, the initial cost of term insurance is typically lower than permanent life insurance coverage because it is based on a specific time period, not an entire lifetime.

-Capitalizing on the “buy Term, invest the difference” philosophy, life insurance companies designed level Term Life Insurance.
-Level Term contracts are renewable but the period of time between renewing is pushed out several years into the future instead of having to be renewed annually.
-The renewable period on a level Term policy might be 10, 15, 20 or even 30 years out from the time the contract is first initiated.
+Capitalizing on the “buy term, invest the difference” philosophy, life insurance companies designed level term life insurance.
+Level term contracts are renewable, but the period of time between renewing is pushed out several years into the future instead of having to be renewed annually.
+The renewable period on a level term policy might be 10, 15, 20, or even 30 years out from the time the contract is first initiated.

-In other words, the purpose of Term Life Insurance is to cover the income of the insured.
+In other words, the purpose of term life insurance is to cover the income of the insured.
 If that income is lost due to the death of the insured, the tax-free death benefit will replace that income and allow the dependents of the insured to continue the lifestyle that they would have had had the insured lived.

-In a nutshell, here are the points you need to remember about Term Life Insurance:
+In a nutshell, here are the points you need to remember about term life insurance: